captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## OLIVIA:
-No. Jesus, Mother, fuck off—you’re suffocating me! … Oh god, I’m sorry, I didn’t even mean that, but you’re making me insane—you push and you push and that just makes me say all these really shitty things to you.
+No. Jesus, Mother, fuck off—you’re suffocating me! … Oh god, I’m sorry, I didn’t even mean that, but you’re making me insane—

 ---

+you push and you push and that just makes me say all these really shitty things to you.

+---

 ## REN:
 Well, I suppose you’ve got a right.
 I know I must come across as some kind of monster at times.

+---

 But you know, sweetie, all I really want is for you to grab hold of your life with both hands.

 ---